 5. unevenness of torque (smoother than in cases of misfire) – VANOS (jittering of positions).

-In problematic mode:
+In problematic conditions:

 1. observe Lambda of both banks and the performance mode of the engine